12th MXG continues to support flying mission while protecting its workers

 |0

-This work, 12th MXG continues to support flying mission while protecting its workers [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 12th MXG continues to support flying mission while protecting its workers, by Lori Bultman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT